wormhole-foundation/wormhole/docs/assumptions.md

 This page details various assumptions that Wormhole relies on for security and availability.
 Many of these are universal assumptions that apply to various decentralized protocols.

-This document assumes familiarity with Wormhole concepts like VAAs and lockups/transfers.
+This document assumes familiarity with Wormhole concepts like VAAs.

 ## Gossip network availability